Many Canadians have multiple accounts: chequing and savings accounts, non-registered investment accounts, and registered investment accounts.

 Information available as to the source of the funds within the account may provide guidance as to where the income earned or accrued up to the Deceased’s date of death is to be reported for tax purposes (i.e., in the Deceased’s terminal T1 tax return(s) or in the minor’s T1 tax return).
 A comprehensive overview of the taxation of the income earned or accrued within the account and the attribution rules that may apply is beyond the scope of this article.

-Sole, with Spouse or Common-law Partner named as Designated Beneficiary
+Sole, with spouse or CLP named as designated Beneficiary

 The account transfers outside of the Estate to the designated beneficiary (DB).